SSPENELOPE/Poepping-Portfolio/readme.md

 # Description
 - This is my most up to date portfolio.
 It is a work in progress so expect items to be missing or in "coming soon" status.
 As i continue to progress through school and make more projects I will update my portfolio so it includes all my most recent work.

+- Motivation to build this portfolio was for use of future employers and a requirement to obtain my fullstack developer certification.

 # Installation
 - No installation required